 If her belly is feeling as though it’s pulling while she is lying on her side, a pregnant woman will need a small pillow or towel under her belly to make herself more comfortable.
 Encourage the expectant mother to fine-tune this position however she finds most comfortable, bearing in mind that at twenty-two weeks pregnant, even the slightest shift in position can be critical… One hour on the couch could make all the difference.

 Massage is a powerful stress-reliever and can even help in overall healing, especially during pregnancy.
-To really get good at massage though… you need to !
-One that helps beginning work on their technique is to have the person getting the massage lie with their back close to a couch or other piece of furniture so that you have easy access to reach all areas during your session.
+To really get good at massage though… you need to practice!
+One trick that helps beginning people work on their technique is to have the person getting the massage lie with their back close to a couch or other piece of furniture so that you have easy access to reach all areas during your session.
 It’s also important to make sure you’re warming up your hands and taking off any jewelry that might jingle or clank noisily against the pregnant belly as this is rude and distracting.

 Once you have ensured that the blankets are tucked in and her leg is comfortable, you can then give your mother-to-be a pillow to hold on to like a teddy bear so as she doesn’t put any pressure on her growing tender breasts.

 Have two large towels available so that you can drape the pregnant woman with care and attention.
 Make sure one towel covers her legs, tucking them into her undies down far enough so that you can work on massage places like around the hips.
 Drape another towel over her back from front to back.
 If your client gets hot it’s better to have a blanket over her as many pregnant women do get overheated at times.
-It’s best to ask if she wants her covered or uncovered when receiving a pregnancy massage because some might be ticklish in this area and others may just prefer their feet keeping warm without additional pressure being applied.
+It’s best to ask if she wants her feet covered or uncovered when receiving a pregnancy massage because some might be ticklish in this area and others may just prefer their feet keeping warm without additional pressure being applied.

 Make sure your pregnant client has a pillow underneath her belly.
 If it’s too high, she will either put it under her head or, in more drastic cases, you may even find that she has done so behind the neck to support herself, meaning the pillow is too low for her.
 On the flipside, if the pillow is too low for her she’ll likely raise up her head by using one hand, which can advance uncomfortable strain in her neck and spine area.